sghangaan/Data-Structures-and-Algorithm/README.md

 # License
 This repository is open-source and is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for your own projects.

+# Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or new pattern implementations.

+# Contact

+For any questions or feedback, please contact Sharon Grace at sghangaan@proton.me